Autism or autism spectrum disorder (ASD) is a lifelong neuro-developmental condition. It is characterised by:

 There is no one cause of autism.
 Most cases of autism appear to be caused by a combination of genetic and environmental factors influencing early brain development.

-Autism is not caused by a child’s upbringing and social circumstances.
-It is not due to the fault of the individual with autism.
+Autism is not caused by a child's upbringing or social circumstances, nor is it the fault of the individual that they have autism.

 So far, research has not demonstrated a link between vaccination and autism.

-There are some who believe that oral supplements or special diets can help reduce behaviours associated with autism but this has not yet been proven with well conducted trials and we cannot comment on its safety and usefulness currently.
+There are some who believe that oral supplements or special diets can help reduce behaviours associated with autism.
+However, these has not yet been proven with well-conducted trials, so we cannot currently comment on their safety or usefulness.

 A child with ASD may have one or more of the following difficulties: